Enriched model categories in equivariant contexts: Equivariant enriched model and presheaf categories

-Here (ii) of \cite[4.16]{GM} follows formally from (\ref{keyG}), and (\ref{keyG}) also reduces the small object argument to a question about colimits of (transfinite) sequences in $\sM$ that are obtained by passing to $H$-fixed points from relative cell complexes in $G\sM$.
-The acyclicity condition (i) will hold provided that passage to $H$-fixed points from a relative $\sF \mathcal{J}_{\sM}$-cell complex gives a weak equivalence in $\sM$.
+Here we have omitted condition (ii) of \cite[4.16]{GM} since it follows formally from (\ref{keyG}), and (\ref{keyG}) also reduces the small object argument to a question about colimits of (transfinite) sequences in $\sM$ that are obtained by passing to $H$-fixed points from relative cell complexes in $G\sM$.
+In practice, the small object argument always applies.

+The acyclicity condition, which is condition (i) of \cite[4.16]{GM}, will hold provided that passage to $H$-fixed points from a relative $\sF \mathcal{J}_{\sM}$-cell complex gives a weak equivalence in $\sM$ for each $H\in \sF$.
+In the topological situation of \S\ref{GTop}, the essential point is that passage to $H$-fixed points commutes with pushouts, one leg of which is a closed inclusion.
+This implies that the fixed point presheaf of an $\sF\mathcal{J}_\sM$-cell complex is an acyclic cell complex.